gopalakrishna-r/Brain-Tumor-Segmentation/README.md

-The source code for our paper "Attention-Guided Version of 2D UNet for Automatic Brain Tumor Segmentation"
+Forked repo of the source code for the paper "Attention-Guided Version of 2D UNet for Automatic Brain Tumor Segmentation"

-Our paper can be found at [this link](https://ieeexplore.ieee.org/document/8964956).
+The paper can be found at [this link](https://ieeexplore.ieee.org/document/8964956).

 ## Overview
 - [Dataset](#Dataset)